-Launched in fall 1967, the Program of Latin American Studies (PLAS) is one the nation's first centers dedicated exclusively to Latin American area studies.
+Launched in fall 1967, the Program in Latin American Studies (PLAS) is one the nation's first centers dedicated exclusively to Latin American area studies.
 At the program's core is a mission to increase knowledge of the histories, cultures, economies, environments of Latin America, including Brazil and the Caribbean, and to foster cooperation and understanding across the Americas by bringing Latin American scholars, artists, politicians, and scientists to campus, and by providing support for collaborative research, community service, and cultural exchanges in the region.

 Centered on Scholarship